M3TIOR/Microsoft-Office-Addins/Outlook/buttondown/README.md

  * Faster load times (depending on your hardware)

- * No matter what browser you're using; so long as it supports javascript, It'll be there.
+ * No matter what browser you're using; so long as it supports JMetroid3 avascript,
+   It'll be there. (browser independent)

 There's also the fact that I can extend this software to encompass other Microsoft Office Applications should I feel like it.